sdetweil/MMM-SleepWake/README.md

 ## Config Options

+all options are case insensitive, (all lower, mixed or all uppercase supported)

 | **Option** | **Default** | **Description** | **Info**
 | --- | --- | --- | --- |
 | `source` | REQUIRED | 'external' | |